anabeloff/minionPostProcess/README.md

 ## Usage

-To start a pipilene issue following command:
+To start the pipilene issue following command:
 ```
 snakemake -s Snakefile
 ```

-Here you need to provide path to a `Snakefile`.
+Here you need to provide a path to a `Snakefile`.
 Configuration file `config.yml` must be in the same directory with `Snakefile`.
-Alternativly you can add option `snakemake -s Snakefile --configfile /path/to/config.yml` providing a path to configuration file.
+Alternatively you can issue a command `snakemake -s Snakefile --configfile /path/to/config.yml` providing a path to configuration file.

 #### INPUT
-Before the launch edit `config.yml`
+Before you launch edit `config.yml`

  - `workindDirectory` - ABSOLUTE path to a working directory.
  - `fast5_dir` - Directory name with FAST5 files.
 MUST be inside working directory.